Ways to withdraw money in retirement

 The purpose of this strategy is to take advantage of zero or low long-term capital gains rates.
 Tax rates on long-term capital gains (applied to assets that are held over 1 year) are 0%, 15%, or 20% depending on taxable income and filing status which can be substantially lower than ordinary income tax rates applied to withdrawals from tax-deferred account.

-To learn more about tax brackets, read Fidelity Viewpoints: Tax cuts ahead.
+To learn more about tax brackets, read Fidelity Viewpoints: 2025 and 2026 tax brackets and federal income tax rates.

 How to help reduce taxes